KeremAydin98/skimlit/README.md

 # skimlit

 Implemented a paper for sentence classification that makes academic medical papers easier to read by categorizing the abstract.
+This is an NLP many to one relationship problem.

 ## What it does